Citizens Advisory Committee

 Shawn Glen Pierson

 Shawn joined the CAC in 2016.
-As a Sarasota resident and practicing architect, Shawn serves on several other boards in the city, including the Sarasota County Tree Advisory Council and the City of Sarasota Parks, Recreation, and Environmental Protection Advisory Board.
+Shawn served on several other boards in the city, including the Sarasota County Tree Advisory Council and the City of Sarasota Parks, Recreation, and Environmental Protection Advisory Board.
 Shawn has lived in several places tied closely to large expanses of nature and water and the issues of human interaction with nature.
 His education and career are fundamentally concerned with how humans create interventions in and utilize the natural environment over a wide range of exclusive or mutual benefit.
 Shawn received his undergraduate education in Architecture and Planning at The Catholic University of America School of Engineering and Architecture, continued his education at the Harvard University Graduate School of Design, and is the founder of the nonprofit Friends of Bobby Jones Golf Club, Inc.

 Cyndi joined the CAC in 2008 at the request of the Town of Longboat Key.
 She has served as an officer of her condo board since 2007.
 She is also an officer with Longboat Key Turtle Watch and does volunteer work for Mote Marine Laboratory and Keep Manatee Beautiful.
 Cyndi earned the President’s Volunteer Service Award from Mote in 2010 for contributing 4,000 volunteer hours.
 She moved here from Minnesota in 2002.
 Cyndi grew up in Iowa and Wisconsin where she enjoyed fun times on various lakes and rivers.
 She moved to Minneapolis after graduating from UW-Eau Claire.
 Her hobbies include sailing, kayaking, snorkeling, and scuba diving.